 While we often think of saturated fat as one of the main causes of a slow metabolism, studies show refined carbohydrates may be worse!
 These foods are notorious for creating blood sugar and insulin spikes, which is detrimental for weight loss, says Strum.

 You may think you’re avoiding these sneaky culprits, but oftentimes these foods can appear in many unexpected places (think: spaghetti sauces, breads, granolas, and salad dressings).
 Read your labels, and keep sugars to no more than 4 grams per serving, says Strum.

 We hear it all the time — eat more protein.
 But, are you really eating enough?
 Protein is essential for more than just muscle growth — it helps with weight loss, too!
 Studies show increased protein intake can boost metabolism, increase satiety, and even prevent age-related muscle loss.

-If you have a slow metabolism, you may want to look at your protein levels.
-Studies show protein has a high thermic effect, meaning it requires more energy to absorb and breakdown, thus increasing metabolic rate, calorie expenditure, and fat loss.
+If you have signs of a slow metabolism, you may want to look at your protein levels.
+Studies show protein has a high thermic effect, meaning it requires more energy to absorb and break down, thus increasing metabolic rate, calorie expenditure, and fat loss.

 It’s important to note — weight loss and fat loss are not alike!
 Luckily, protein helps us shed the latter.
 Research suggests protein helps us conserve lean body mass during weight loss by maintaining muscle mass.
 This is especially important as we age.
 After 30, physically inactive people will lose between 3-5% of their muscle mass each decade, says Strum.
 This loss of muscle mass means we are losing tissue that burns calories and keeps our metabolism revving.